 Those considering solar PV for their own home should not be discouraged from doing so by an increasing utility investment in renewables.
 To recap, the way most of us buy electricity right now suffers from three major problems: uncontrollable and unpredictable price increases, lack of equity in generating capacity for ratepayers, and environmental degradation.
 Utility investment in more large-scale renewables has the effect of decreasing greenhouse gas emissions, but solves neither of the other two problems.

 We’ve now discussed the levelized cost of energy from a solar array, as well as the financial benefits of solar for a household in realistic terms.
 But what’s the value of solar to other stakeholders like the utilities, other ratepayers, and the grid at large?
-Find out in a forthcoming post about the Value of Solar.
+Find out in our next post about the Value of Solar.